 In general it’s a good practice to introduce your team to the public.
 Of course if there is a newcomer with great experience in what you do you should introduce him also.
 It helps fuel the building buzz around your brand.

 New partnerships are also something that you should talk about especially if they add value to your product or service, or if they introduce your niche to a new market.
 Plus by now any family or friends who have had doubts about your career choices will know you’re rocking it.

 Growing is your ultimate target.
 If you have just made it a move to a new greater bigger place that you were dreaming back when you started then talk about how proud you are to achieve that.

 This new Startup era is giving the chance to combine ideas and explore newly fields.
 So if you make it through your exploration to discover something great you should spread the word and let everyone know.

 10) We’ve been acquired!

 You might find this one a bit weird since you sold your business to someone else but let your audience know about this.
 You might want to introduce the new administration or if you continue working in the business which is a common practice, inform your customers that you are still with them.
 Plus now you must also be worth, well… gazillions!

 You might see other types of Press Release around but they don’t really matter much.
 The 10 types that really matter are these ones here.

-Head of Social Media Marketing, Growth hacker at Galoo
+Head of Digital Marketing, Growth hacker at Galoo

 Specialties: Social Media Marketing, Content Marketing, Website Design and Traffic Analysis, Search Engine Optimization, Display Advertising.